Provision Official Biography

-Provision is an Electronic Duo, from Houston, Texas.
+Provision is a Dark Electronic Duo, from Houston, Texas.

-In drawing comparisons to Code 64, Red Flag, Seabound, Camouflage,
+In drawing comparisons to Red Flag, Code 64, Depeche Mode, Ministry (Twitch

-name a few; Breye 7x began using the term “Darkpop” in 2012’ to describe
+began using the term “Darkpop” in 2012' to describe the band's unique style of

 Provision has toured North America multiple times while sharing the stage with